fractalide/fractalide/components/README.md

 component {
   src = ./.;
   contracts = with contracts; [ maths_boolean ];
-  crates = with crates; [ rustfbp capnp ];
+  crates = with crates; [ rustfbp{ vsn = "0.3.21"; } capnp{ vsn = "0.7.4"; } ];
   osdeps = with pkgs; [ openssl ];
-  depsSha256 = "0pzvnvhmzv1bbp5gfgmak3bsizhszw4bal0vaz30xmmd5yx5ciqj";
 }
 ```

 The `{ component, contracts, crates, pkgs }:` imports the `component` function which builds the rust source code in the directory.
 The `contracts` argument pulls in every contract available on the system, crates *will* soon pull in only dependent and transitive crates available on https://crates.io and `pkgs` pulls in every third party package available on NixOS, here's the whole list: http://nixos.org/nixos/packages.html

-Please note in the next couple of weeks the depsSha256 attribute will be removed.

 * the argument `contracts = with contracts; [ maths_boolean ];` allows the programmer to select exactly which contracts are needed for each of the ports
 * the argument `crates = with crates; [ rustfbp capnp ];` allows the programmer to pull in selected crates from crates.io as component dependencies.
 Nix will help us resolve transitive dependencies.
 * the argument `osdeps = with pkgs; [ openssl];` allows the programmer to insert operating system level library dependencies such as openssl and well pretty much anything available on nixos

+Note, typically one uses `cargo` to construct correctly formatted arguments to the `rustc` compiler.
+In this case we've chosen to replace `cargo` with `nix` scripts that correctly format arguments to the `rustc` compiler.
+There was too much cognitive dissonance happening between `nix` an immutable package manager calling `cargo` an immutable package manager.
+The choice has so far worked out very well indeed.

 The above attributes are being passed into the component function as arguments.
 The component function will do a few things for us, 1) ensure `contracts`, `crates` (soon to happen) and `osdeps` are available in scope, then it pulls in the rust src and compiles it into a shared object file with a C ABI.